 School of Education

-The School of Education offers licensure programs in early childhood (PreK-grade 2), elementary (grades 1-6) and secondary education (depending on the subject matter: 5-8; 5-12; and 8-12).
+The School of Education offers Massachusetts licensure programs in early childhood (PreK-grade 2), elementary (grades 1-6) and secondary education (depending on the subject matter: 5-8; 5-12; and 8-12).
 Students pursuing secondary education can major in the following areas leading to licensure: bio/biotech (biology license in 8-12), environmental science (Earth and Space Science license in 8-12), English (English license in 5-12), history (history license in 5-12), and math (math license in 5-8; 8-12).
 These programs are approved by the Massachusetts Department of Elementary and Secondary Education and lead to the state’s initial teaching license.
-Upon graduation, Endicott education students have completed all of the requirements necessary to receive an initial license in the state of Massachusetts and are eligible to pursue licensure in many other states.For students who wish to work in the field of autism and applied behavior analysis (ABA), a concentration and minor are available that, combined with internships, prepares students for pursuing a master’s in ABA to become a Board Certified Behavior Analyst (BCBA).
+Upon graduation, Endicott education students have completed all of the requirements necessary to receive an initial license in the state of Massachusetts and are eligible to pursue licensure in many other states.For students who wish to work in the field of autism and applied behavior analysis (ABA), a minor is available that leads to a BCaBA credential.
+This, combined with internships, prepares students for pursuing a master’s in ABA to become Board Certified Behavior Analyst (BCBA while working as a certified BCaBA.

 Education students are encouraged to study abroad through Endicott’s short-term programs or semester-long experiences.
 Opportunities outside of the classroom also include the Education Club, the Autism Awareness Organization, the Endicott chapter of the National Science Teachers Association (NSTA), and other campus clubs and organizations.
 Education students may also be nominated for Kappa Delta Pi, the international honor society in education.